Late Hon. Haji Mohammed Ahmed Munshi alias “Munshi Manubarwala”

 Since the inception of the Gujarati Writers’ Guild-UK in 1973 till his last breath, Sufisaheb became so popular and demanding through his hilarious Hazals and Muktaks presented by him in his simplistic exclusive style that in every poetry gathering held by the Guild, or other organisations, Sufisaheb’s presence became inevitable.

-Sufisaheb who gained tremendous love, respect and recognition, not only form the British Gujarati Diaspora, but also globally as well from poets and writers passed away after a very short illness on Sunday 24th September 2017.
+Late Sufisaheb gained tremendous love, respect and recognition, not only form the British Gujarati Diaspora, but also globally as well from poets and writers.
+Sadly, Sufisaheb passed away after a very short illness on Sunday 24th September 2017.
 He has left a legacy of hilarious poetry with sharp social and political messages.
 Sufisaheb’s outstanding contribution to preserve and promote Gujarati language and literature in the UK will be remembered for a long time.

 Late Hon.
 Haji Ibrahim Nathalia – “Tankaria Ratna”